 GSTN – Role and Functions

 GSTN stands for Goods and Services Tax Network.
-It is a not for profit section 8 company, established primarily to assist the rollout and implementation of GST and to act as the nodal agency to provide assistance in terms of IT infrastructure and services to the Central, State Governments, tax payers and general public.
-In essence, it will act as a common interface between the government, tax payers, accounting authorities and bank.
+It is a not for profit section 8 company, established primarily to assist the rollout and implementation of GST and to act as the nodal agency to assist in terms of IT infrastructure and services to the Central, State Governments, taxpayers and general public.
+In essence, it will act as a common interface between the government, taxpayers, accounting authorities and bank.

 Management and Shareholding

 The administrative and strategic control of the GSTN will lie with the government as the central and the state governments together have seven members in the 14-member GSTN board.
 Three members will be private shareholders.
-The rest will be independent members; The CEO will be responsible for its overall functioning and he/she will be appointed by the board.
+The rest will be independent members; The CEO will be responsible for its overall functioning, and he or she will be appointed by the board.

-The majority stake in the GSTN (24.5%) will be held by the central government whereas all state governments together will hold another 24.5% of the stake.
+The central government shall hold the majority of the stake in GSTN (24.5%) whereas all state governments together shall hold another 24.5% of the stake.
 Private financial institutions like ICICI, HDFC etc. will collectively hold rest of the 51% of the stake in the company.

 Functions of GSTN